sljoyner3/DATA-441-Project-2/index.md

   #### Making this function SciKitLearn Compatible

-  I used small, fixed tests to ensure that my method worked and was error free, but for large scale testing I sought to implement my function as a SciKitLearn compliant function to allow for easy use of the K-Fold cross validation technique.
+  I used small, fixed tests with a subset of the cars data to ensure that my method worked and was error free, but for large scale testing I sought to implement my function as a SciKitLearn compliant function to allow for easy use of the K-Fold cross validation technique.
 The following code allows me to use SciKitLearn functions with my multidimensional LOWESS code:

   ``` Python
   class Gramfort_LOWESS_Multidimensional: